GottaYotta/PixelSDK/README.md

 segment.preferredTransform = .rotated180Degrees(segment.naturalSize)
 segment.cropRect = segment.suggestedCropRect()
 ```
 You can present the EditController after making programmatic edits and it will reflect your changes.
+Additionally, the [PreviewController](https://www.pixelsdk.com/docs/latest/Classes/PreviewController.html) will reflect all programmatic edits in real-time.

 After making programmatic edits to a session, you should manually call `session.save()`.